scritta:the people and the work

 studenti

-The idea came from comparing social networks for teachers and researchers (Research Gate, Academia Edu, Philpapers,….) where scholars share preprints or publications.
-Why not having a social network for students, sharing reliable videos and discussing them?
-Watching and sharing videos is our normal environment.
+The idea came from comparing social networks of teachers (Research Gate, Academia Edu, Philpapers,….) where scholars share preprints or publications.
+Why not having a social network of students sharing reliable videos and discussing them?
+We watch and share videos and it is our normal environment.
 Why not having something reliable, selected, and filtered?
-Sure, Youtube already has a lot of videos.
-Indeed, too many, and this is the problem.
+But Youtube already has a lot of videos!
+Indeed, too many.

-1) The problem with Youtube is that there is overabundance of contents.
+1) The problem with Youtube is that there are too many contents.
 We may better enjoy the wide variety of YouTube results with a specific filter and a proper environment of discussion (more focused than YouTube discussions or Youtube filters).
 We offer a new kind of filter.

 2) There are other resources for cultural videos and private websites too, which sell good hand-made lessons.
 We offer instead free contents with a guarantee of “university-based” continuous moderation.

 3) It is difficult to find the right content in a fast way.
-We plan to personalise the search results to the educational levels of users, through the registration information plus machine learning on users behaviour.
+We personalize the search results to the educational levels of users, through the registration information plus machine learning on users behavior.

-4) Our plan for the future is not to leave users alone and let them have the possibility of direct interaction with “human” experts (PhD Students or teachers through chats and video-calls.
+4) Users are not left alone and will have the possibility of direct interaction with “human” experts (PhD Students or teachers through chats and video-calls [on the “premium” part of the portal].